amd/quark-documentation/docs/onnx/example_quark_onnx_MX.rst

                             --calibration_dataset_path calib_data \
                             --config MXINT8

-This command will generate a MX quantized model under the **models** folder.
+This command will generate an MX quantized model under the **models** folder.

 Evaluation
 ----------

-Test the accuracy of the float model on ImageNet val dataset:
+Test the accuracy of the float model on the ImageNet validation dataset:

 ::

    python onnx_validate.py val_data --batch-size 1 --onnx-input models/resnet50-v1-12.onnx

-Test the accuracy of the MX quantized model on ImageNet val dataset:
+Test the accuracy of the MX quantized model on the ImageNet validation dataset:

 ::

    python onnx_validate.py val_data --batch-size 1 --onnx-input models/resnet50-v1-12_quantized.onnx

-If want to run faster with GPU support, you can also execute the following command:
+If you want to run faster with GPU support, you can also execute the following command:

 ::